Phone-GWP-group

 A beginner's guide to the Plastic Packaging Tax

-If your business imports or manufactures plastic packaging containing less than 30% recycled content, you may be subject to the Plastic Packaging Tax (PPT).
-HMRC introduced the environmental tax in April 2022.
-Chargeable at £200 per metric tonne of plastic used, it aims to reduce plastic waste and encourage investment in recycling.
+If your business imports or manufactures plastic packaging that contains less than 30% recycled content, you may be subject to the Plastic Packaging Tax (PPT).
+HMRC introduced this environmental tax in April 2022, and it is currently chargeable at £223.69 per metric tonne of plastic used (as of 1st April 2025, this is subject to change).
+The tax was introduced to reduce plastic waste and encourage an increase in investment in recycling.

-Yet there still needs to be some clarification around the tax.
-Who pays it?
+Yet there still needs to be some clarification around the tax, such as who pays it?
 Which products qualify?
-Are any exempt?
+Are there any exemptions?
 What about bio-based materials?
-How do you find this all out?
+How do you find all of this information out?

-This beginner’s guide provides a concise yet detailed overview.
-It covers several questions frequently asked by businesses like yours that this may affect.
-Broken down into four principal areas, it covers:
+This beginner’s guide provides a concise yet detailed overview of the tax, and it covers questions that are frequently asked by businesses like yours that may be affected by this.
+It is broken down into four principal areas, which cover:

-- Who is responsible, and any other business requirements.
+• Who is responsible, and what are any other business requirements?

 Contents